genestack/user-tutorials/user-guide/source/guide/genestack-features.rst

 tool versions, parameters, and source files are recorded in the metadata of each file.

-This way, you can select any file in Genestack and visualize its "file provenance", a graph representing exactly what steps were taken to produce this file, which source files and which applications were used to produce it.
+This way, you can select any file in Genestack and visualize its "provenance", a graph representing exactly what steps were taken to produce this file, which source files and which applications were used to produce it.